Freelancers from abroad who meet the conditions for the 30% ruling may be eligible as well by ‘opting-in’ as an employee.

 1.4 KILOMETER NORM

 Only employees who, for at least 16 months of the 24 months prior to the first day of work in the Netherlands, have lived at a distance of more than 150 kilometres from the Dutch border may qualify for the 30% ruling.
-This especially affects employees from Belgium, Germany and Luxembourg.
+This especially affects employees from Belgium, part of Germany and Luxembourg.

 For employees under the age of 30 who have a qualifying master’s degree, the salary threshold has been set at €28,690 for 2019.